userfront/guide/all/guide/sso/index.md

 ::::: row
 :::: left

-xSingle Sign-On lets users log into your service by verifying their identity with a 3rd party provider instead of providing an email and password.
+Single Sign-On lets users log into your service by verifying their identity with a 3rd party provider instead of providing an email and password.

 SSO can reduce friction in the signup & login process by allowing users to click a button instead of typing in credentials.